-Vanishing History: Burial Database of Enslaved African Americans is a project of Fordham University.
+Vanishing History: Burial Database of Enslaved African Americans is a project of Fordham University (Note: as of 3/26/2020, I cannot find a viable link to this project but check out the last reference I found to it here).
 You can visit their website, like I did, and submit information about perhaps forgotten burial grounds of enslaved African Americans.
 So little of the cemetery across the street from my grandparents’ house survives.
 My mother indicated that graves were probably destroyed when Chapel Road was paved in the 1970s.
 It’s imperative to mark these places before more information is lost.
 I feel some trepidation in highlighting the location; abandoned cemeteries are often subject to vandalism (see my post on my own family’s cemetery recovery project).
 But the alternative is loss of knowledge and heritage.

 Listen to a segment from NPR on the project here.